getgrav/grav-learn/pages/17/02.content/02.headers/doc.md

 The page headers (alternatively known as frontmatter) at the top of a page are completely optional, you do not need them at all for a page to display within Grav.
 There are 3 primary types of pages (**Standard**, **Listing**, and **Modular**) within Grav, and each has relevant headers.

+> [!WARNING]
-!
-Headers are also known as **Page Frontmatter** and are commonly referred to as such so as not to be confused with HTTP Headers.
+> Headers are also known as **Page Frontmatter** and are commonly referred to as such so as not to be confused with HTTP Headers.

 ## Basic Page Headers